Charlotte Hornets NBA Championship Odds 2022-23

 Odds To Reach Playoffs |

-The Eastern Conference is also the strongest it has been since the mid to late 1980s.
-The Celtics, Bucks, Heat, Cavaliers, and 76ers are legitimate championship contenders, while the Nets, Raptors, Bulls, and Hawks are formidable hurdles.
-That is nine teams right there considerably better than Charlotte, which means the Hornets would be fighting off the Knicks and Wizards for the final play-in spot.
+Further, the Eastern Conference is arguably the strongest it has been since the mid-to-late 1980s.
+The Celtics, Bucks, Heat, Cavaliers, Knicks, and 76ers are legitimate championship contenders, while the Nets, Raptors, Bulls, Pacers, Magic, and Hawks are formidable hurdles.
+The Hornets could again finish as a bottom two or three team in the Eastern Conference.

 Strengths

-- Starting Backcourt: LaMelo Ball made his first All-Star appearance last season; he averaged 20.1 PPG, 7.6 APG, and 6.7 RPG on a 38.9 3PT%.
+- Starting Backcourt: LaMelo Ball continues to develop; his court awareness, passing precision, and playmaking ability make him a likely perennial All-Star for the duration of his career.
+Last season, he averaged 23.3 PPG, 8.4 APG, and 6.4 RPG on 37.6% shooting from three.
 With his tight handles and brilliant playmaking, Ball orchestrates the offense and provides clean looks for teammates.
 If the Hornets are going to ascend in the brutal Eastern Conference, then Ball has to progress even further as an isolation scorer.
-Terry Rozier, meanwhile, is a microwave scorer who posted a 3.4 assist to turnover ratio.
+Additionally, Terry Rozier is a talented microwave scorer who posted a 2.4 assist-to-turnover ratio last year and posted 21 points, five assists, and four rebounds per game.
 Both guards can be effective on or off-ball, so the Hornets have offensive versatility with the duo.

 Weaknesses

 - Lack of Star Power: Stars win playoff series, and at least one All-NBA caliber player is usually necessary to advance deep into the postseason.
 LaMelo Ball is an All-Star, but he’s not at an All-NBA level yet.
 Outside of him, star potential is scarce in Charlotte.
-Their best option to fill this hole is Miles Bridges, but that looks bleak now.
-The reality is that the Hornets are missing top-end talent, and it will hinder their ability to make noise in the East.
+Brandon Miller is a rookie whose impact will be marginal in year one, while Terry Rozier is an undersized volume scorer.
+Further, P.J.
+Washington serves best as a tertiary scorer for a middle-of-the-road team, and Mark Williams poses no offensive threat outside of lobs and putbacks.

 - Atlanta Hawks